 Technology is a part of almost everything at CIA, and Technology Services is here to support your work.
 Throughout campus, computer labs are available to students from all majors, hosting the latest computer hardware in Mac OS and Windows environments.
-Wacom Cintiqs, cameras, projectors, and other technologies are available for all disciplines, and may be checked out for a period of time.
+Wacom Cintiqs, cameras, projectors, and other technologies are available for all disciplines and may be checked out for a period of time.
 Visit Checkout for more information.
-A network render farm is an option for finalizing your BFA designs and renders.
+A network render farm is available for final work and renders.

 Digital printing plays an important role in the development of our students’ work.
 Black and white and color prints and copies are available using student credit campus-wide.
 For larger projects, the Digital Output Center (DOC) offers specialty printing.